 - 4. Choose the number of months that you will purge events older than. - 5.
 On the Schedule page adjust the options to suit your requirements and click Next. - 6.
 Select Save from the Summary page.

-Reputation Settings
+Configure Reputation Settings in ePO

 Reputation Settings can only be seen in ePO when this setting has been configured to one or more reputation providers.